fengjiaqi04/tp/docs/UserGuide.md

 Examples:
 * `addClient n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
 * `addClient n/Betsy Crowe t/friend e/betsycrowe@example.com a/Crown street p/1234567`

+Remarks:
+The new client may not be shown if there is a `find` condition that it does not satisfy.
+If this happens, use `list` to show all clients.

+Optional values will appear as `-`.

 <box type="info" seamless>